bitfinity-network/tech-docs-bitfinity-evm/docs/evm/03-precompiles.md

 **Spec**: Pending AIP

-Returns the promise results as bytes from executing a Internet Computer promise.
+Returns the promise results as bytes from executing an Internet Computer promise.

 ### Inputs